akade/Akade.IndexedSet/README.md

 **The current implementation requires any keys of any type to never change the value while the instance is within the set**.
 Hence, in order to update any key you will need to remove the instance, update the keys and add the instance again.

 ### Roadmap
-Potential features:
+Potential features (not ordered):
 - Thread-safe version
 - Easier updating of keys
 - Events for changed values
 - More index types (Trie)
 - Tree-based range index for better insertion performance
+- Analyzers to help with best practices
+- Range insertion and corresponding `.ToIndexedSet().WithIndex(x => ...).[...].Build()`

 - Benchmarks

 If you have any suggestion or found a bug / unexpected behavior, open an issue!
+I will also review and willing to integrate PRs if they fit the project.